valle-xyz/merkle-tree-tutorial/README.md

 - Also, depending on the amount of addresses, you may have to use multiple transactions, so you would have to write a routine to make sure all transactions settle.

 - And last but not least, every data on a blockchain is public.
-Different to a centralized backend, you cannot ensure data privacy.
+Different from a centralized backend, you cannot ensure data privacy.
 Your users don't want to read their email addresses on the blockchain.

 Enter Merkle trees. 🦾

 ### Solution: Merkle trees verify data efficiently and privately

 Merkle trees allow you to verify a (theoretically) infinite amount of data by storing only one hash on the blockchain.
-Also, a user does not need to know the other data points to verify her data, so Merkle trees act as a privacy enhancing technology.
+Also, a user does not need to know the other data points to verify her data, so Merkle trees act as a privacy-enhancing technology.

 The general idea of how to create a Merkle tree is: First, you hash a value (i.e. you hash an email address).
 Then you take the resulting hash, combine it with the hash of another value and hash this combination again.
 You repeat this procedure until there is only one hash remaining, which is called the "root" of the Merkle tree.
 A Merkle tree thus consists of the leaves (the hashes of the initial values), the branches (the combinations of hashes), and the root (the final hash) of the Merkle tree.

-This sounds complicated now, but will become clear once you create your first Merkle tree in the next chapter.
+This sounds complicated now but will become clear once you create your first Merkle tree in the next chapter.

 ## Build a Merkle tree